CreepySkeleton/proc-macro-error/README.md

     when you need a prototype ASAP and error handling can wait.
 Mixing these usages only messes things up.
 - There is [`proc_macro::Diagnostics`](https://doc.rust-lang.org/proc_macro/struct.Diagnostic.html)
     but it's experimental.
+(This crate will be deprecated once `Diagnostics` is stable.)

 That said, we need a solution, but this solution must meet these conditions:

-- It must be better than panics.
-The main point: it must offer a way to carry span information over to user.
+- It must be better than `panic!`.
+The main point: it must offer a way to carry span information over to the user.
-- It must require as little effort as possible to migrate from panic.
+- It must require as little effort as possible to migrate from `panic!`.
 Ideally, a new macro with the same semantics plus ability to carry out span info.
 - It must be usable on stable.